TAJIKISTAN: Pensioner jailed until August 2026

 Prisoner of conscience Pastor Bakhrom Kholmatov, who led a Protestant Church in Khujand, was jailed for three years in July 2017 (http://www.forum18.org/archive.php?article_id=2298) under Criminal Code Article 189, Part 1 for allegedly "singing extremist songs in church and so inciting 'religious hatred'".
 He remains in prison and is due to complete his term in April 2020.

-The following day, the Organised Crime Department began summoning for questioning people Khakimov knows, both fellow Jehovah's Witnesses and others.
+The following day, the police Department for the Struggle with Organised Crime began summoning for questioning people Khakimov knows, both fellow Jehovah's Witnesses and others.
 Such interrogations continued until May, Jehovah's Witnesses told Forum 18.

-On 1 February, Organised Crime Department officials summoned Khakimov.
-There, Lieutenant Colonel Sukhrob Rustamzoda led questioning over eight hours about how he became a Jehovah's Witness and the structure of the organisation.
-Officials did not allow him to seek legal assistance during the interrogation, Jehovah's Witnesses complained.
+On 1 February, police Department for the Struggle with Organised Crime officers summoned Khakimov.
+There, Lieutenant Colonel Sukhrob Rustamzoda led questioning over eight hours about how Khakimov became a Jehovah's Witness and the structure of the organisation.
+Officials did not allow him to seek legal assistance during the interrogation, Jehovah's Witnesses stated.
 Nor did officials allow him to seek a required change in his dressing on his leg following surgery.

 Officials then took Khakimov home, where they seized his computer, tablet computer, religious literature and passport.
 Without his passport he was unable to access his pension funds which he needed to pay for necessary medical treatment.

-On 3 February Khakimov filed a complaint with the Regional Prosecutor's Office about his treatment from the Organised Crime Department.
+On 3 February Khakimov filed a complaint with the Regional Prosecutor's Office about his treatment by the police Department for the Struggle with Organised Crime.
 However, the Prosecutor's Office ignored the complaint as well as a second complaint.

 Arrest, months in detention